 Activity 3: What Next?

-This activity integrates concepts in Numbers and Sense of Space.
-First, it enables students to construct a mental representation of large numbers up to 1 million, and then to make the link with the concept of area measured in centimetres and square metres.
+This activity integrates concepts in Number and Spatial Sense.
+First, it enables students to construct a mental representation of large numbers up to 1 million, and then to make the link with area measured in centimetres and square metres.

 Materials